jueefo/rpi-bmp280-sensor/readme.md

 # Raspberry Pi Sensor Reader

 Raspberry Pi Sensor Reader is a Python program that reads temperature and air pressure data from a BMP280 sensor and blinks an LED.
+If using BME280 sensor, also humidity is read.
 You can customize the measurement interval and runtime using command-line parameters.
 ## Installation

 1. Clone this Git repository to your Raspberry Pi device: